markokimpel/gopigoscratchextension/README.md

 Press Ctrl-C to stop server
 ```

+During operation the server prints log messages about received requests.
+This is
+normal and nothing to worry about. :-)

 Open the GoPiGo3 Server homepage with your browser to see detailed instructions on how to load the extension in ScratchX and the Scratch 2 Offline Editor.

 ![Scratch screenshot](images/scratch_screenshot.png)